Skip to Content

 Yogurt contains probiotics that improve gut health.
 Believe it or not, the majority of immune system response comes from your gut, so maintaining a healthy GI tract is essential to ward off disease.
 You can also find yogurt that is fortified with vitamin D for extra health benefits.

-If you’re not a fan of cashews, you also can get zinc from:
+If you’re not a fan of cashews, you also can get zinc from other sources, including oysters, red meat, beans, poultry, and whole grains.

 It is also added to some cereals in order to improve nutrition.